 Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

-Just like a bank where you can deposit your money and earn an interest on your savings, with Compound you deposit your cryptocurrency tokens to earn a return.
+Just like a bank where you can deposit your money and earn interest on your savings, with Compound crypto you deposit your cryptocurrency tokens to earn a return.

-However there are some key differences between Compound and your bank
+However, there are some key differences between Compound Finance and your bank

-- Compound is an automated standardized money robot.
-With compound there is no intermediary.
+- Compound crypto is an automated standardized money robot.
+With Compound, there is no intermediary.
 There is just a smart contract protocol that operates according to specific rules.
-This protocol does not need to pay for employees, real estate and other costs associated with borrowing at a bank.
+This protocol does not need to pay for employees, real estate, and other costs associated with borrowing at a bank.
 It just exists on the Ethereum blockchain and can scale as much as it likes and offer its service forever.

-You may be thinking: “ok if its not a bank and there is no intermediary; then maybe it kind of like a peer-to-peer lending network.
+You may be thinking: “ok if it’s not a bank and there is no intermediary; then maybe it’s kind of like a peer-to-peer lending network.
 Something like Lending Club.”

 It is not.
-Compound operates very differently to Lending Club.
+Compound Finance operates very differently from Lending Club.

 This effectively allows you to interact on your own with Compound.
 It does not necessitate there being users on the other side with an exact opposite view at the exact same time.

-Compound offers the rate that is currently available and then you can either take it or leave it.
-This standardisation simplifies the product so that a lot for people can participate.
+Compound Finance offers the rate that is currently available and then you can either take it or leave it.
+This standardization simplifies the product so that a lot of people can participate.

-Compound is a key component of the DeFi space.
-The protocol has spearheaded a lot of innovation that was later copied by other DeFi platforms.
-If you want to understand DeFi then you need to understand Compound.
+Compound Finance is a key component of the DeFi space.
+The protocol has spearheaded a lot of innovation that other DeFi platforms like Yearn Finance and DAI crypto later copied.
+If you want to understand DeFi then you need to understand Compound crypto.

-Compound is technically a smart contract on the Ethereum network.
-If you did not understand that sentence then it is best you read my simple explanation of Ethereum first.
+Compound Finance is technically a smart contract on Ethereum.
+If you did not understand that sentence then please read my simple Ethereum explanation first.

 If you want to borrow you need to put up more collateral than your borrow amount.
 So, for example, if you want to borrow $100 you may need to put up $200 worth of crypto as collateral